davidsawyer/airbnb-price-per-night-correcter/readme.md

-# Airbnb Price Per Night Correcter
+# Airbnb Price Per Night Corrector

 _A browser extension that gives you the real price per night of an Airbnb stay after accounting for any and all fees_